NICMx/Jool/en/usr-flags-global.md

 - `--source-icmpv6-errors-better` OFF will make Jool obey RFC 6146 (and break traceroutes).
 - `--source-icmpv6-errors-better` ON will translate the outer source address directly, simply appending the prefix to the source address of the original (step 3) packet.

-Despite the default, we recommend that you turn this value on.

 ### `--logging-bib`